3elk/PortWhale/README.md

 # 🐋 PortWhale
-PortWhale is a C#-Programmed, lightning fast Port Scanner, using .NET
+PortWhale is a basic C# programmed, multi-threaded Port Scanner, designed to probe a given server or host for open ports.